Work Order Management Service¶

 - INCIDENT: This defines that work order is an outcome of an incident happened and it is not a planned work.

-- Association: Work orders can be associated with different entity types e.g. ASSET.
+- Association: Work orders can be associated with different entity types.
+Supported entities are ASSET or EVENT. e.g. ASSET.

 - Attachment: Attachments can be any files supporting the work to be done or the details captured while working.

-- Details can be easily added using attachments and associations
+- Details can be easily added using attachments, associations and external systems.

-- A tenant can create 1000 work orders.
+- A tenant can create maximum 676000 work orders.
 You may delete older/unused/Done work orders to maintain the total count within this limit.

 - A work order can have a maximum of 10 attachments.
 You may delete attachments to attach new ones if total has reached this limit.